Marina Alta

 Marina Alta (/ca-valencia/; /es/; lit.
 "Upper Marina") is a central and coastal comarca of the autonomous community of Valencia, Spain.
 The comarca is located in the area of Alicante (Alacant) and its capital and largest settlement is the city of Dénia.

 Marina Alta borders the comarca of Safor to the north, the Mediterranean Sea to the north and east, the comarca of Marina Baixa to the south and Comtat to the west.

 Marina Alta and Marina Baixa are commonly referred to as Les Marines.

-Coastal towns such as Calp, Dénia and Xàbia rely heavily on tourism, while inland towns are more dependent on agriculture and other general commerce.
+Historically, the comarca is also known as the Marquesat (Marquisate of Dénia).

+Geography

+The Montgó Massif, seen from the plateau between Dénia and Xàbia.

+Cape San Antonio seen from the Arenal beach, Xàbia.

+View of the Peñón de Ifach (Penyal d'Ifac) in Calp.

+Marina Alta is a coastal comarca that marks a transition point between the flat, open coastline of Safor—dominated by orange cultivation—and the maritime cliffs of Marina Baixa, where crops like medlars and grapes are hidden in inland valleys.

+The region is sharply divided into three plains separated by rugged mountains.
+The largest agricultural area surrounds the Girona river, encompassing Dénia, El Verger, and Ondara.
+To the south, a plain stretches along the Gorgos river from Xàbia to Gata de Gorgos, predominated by almond trees and vineyards.
+Finally, there is a marshland area in the extreme north, between Pego and the coast, forming the Marjal de Pego-Oliva Natural Park.